coslor/coslor-github.io/_posts/2022-03-07-6502-assembly-for-basic-heads.md

 ### Plain memory

-Alghough accessing plain old memory is the slowest of our methods, it is absolutely the most versatile.
+Although accessing plain old memory is the slowest of our methods, it is absolutely the most versatile.
 Assuming you're writing your own stand-alone program, you have almost complete control of how you want your memory to be organized and used.

 Pretty much all assemblers have memory allocation statements that tell the assembler how to organize the code and memory.
-(NOTE: if you don't remember your hexidecimal very well, find up a good reminder on the internet somewhere.
+(NOTE: if you don't remember your hexadecimal very well, find up a good reminder on the internet somewhere.
 It's just the most sensible way to describe 16-bit addresses.
 If nothing else, the calculator that comes with Windows, in Programmer mode, is a great tool to convert back & forth.)
 The start of the program usually looks something like this:
 ```
-.*=$801                     ; start the program at the begining of the BASIC space. .ORG $801 would mean the same thing
+.*=$801                     ; start the program at the beginning of the BASIC space. .ORG $801 would mean the same thing
             .byte XX,YY,ZZ...   ; insert a bunch of bytes here that make BASIC think it's a regular program and execute it

 start:      jump to real_start